vishwvir-singh/swot-analysis/README.md

 # swot-analysis
-Select relevant sentences from paragraph and classify in 4 class: Strength, Weakness, Opportunity and Threat.
+To classify any Company's Annual report sentences in 5 class: Strength, Weakness, Opportunity, Threat, Irrelevent.